Credit Card Cash Advances

 - and the Credit Card Payment category Available remains unchanged.

-If you were intending to create new debt, leave it this way.
+If you intended to create new debt, leave it this way.

 Didn’t mean to create debt?

 Budget the amount of the transfer to the Credit Card Payment category.
-For example, if your transfer was $20, budget $20 to the Credit Card Payment category now.
+For example, if your transfer was $20, assign $20 to the Credit Card Payment category now.

 It might be a good time to check that the Credit Card Payment category matches the account balance, if you plan to Pay Your Card in Full.